mikaeltorni/coding_tools/README.md

-# Gemma 1B Model Setup Documentation
+# Model Inference with llama.cpp

-This guide explains how to set up your environment to download and run the Gemma 1B model from Hugging Face.
+This guide explains how to set up your environment to run optimized inference with llama.cpp.
 Follow these steps:

 ---